 What Is Third-Party Data?

 Third-party data involves any type of data that is collected or distributed by a third-party source and has no direct connection to the consumer whose data is collected.
 Some use a DMP or data management platform to do this.
 What is DMP?
-It is a tool where you can do first party data collection or organize third party data from any source.
+It is a tool where you can do first party data collection or organize third party data from any data source.

 In other words, the entity collecting the data is neither the buyer (the individual visiting the site) nor the seller (the company selling the product or service).
+The third party data source does not have a direct relationship with the consumer.

 This type of data can help a business learn: